jamission/college-tools/schedule-to-calendar/README.md

 # what this is

-This creates a calendar for your class schedule to import into google/apple/ms calendar
+This creates a calendar in .ics format for your class schedule to import into google/apple/ms calendar

 # how to use